Racing to King George Falls 💦

 Focused.

-the best was still ahead.
+And somehow, the best was still ahead.

 King George Falls.